What is Myopia (Nearsightedness):-

 Ayurvedic Treatment Options for Myopia :-

-Pitta subtype 'Alochaka Pitta' deals with the function of eyes and vision.
+Pitta subtype 'Alochaka Pitta' deals with the function of the eyes and vision.
 Kapha dosha subtype, the 'Tarpaka Kapha', controls the lubrication of your nose, eye, and mouth.
-The Vata sub-type ‘Prana Vata’ manages the brain, head, lungs, and heart.
+The Vata subtype ‘Prana Vata’ manages the brain, head, lungs, and heart.

-According to Ayurveda, vitiation of Vata and Pitta doshas is responsible for the pathology behind Myopia which is known as ‘Nikat Drishti Dosh' or ‘Timira Roga’ in Ayurvedic Medical science.
-Alochaka pitta which resides in the eyes is responsible for vision.
+According to Ayurveda, vitiation of Vata and Pitta doshas is responsible for the pathology behind Myopia, which is known as ‘Nikat Drishti Dosh' or ‘Timira Roga’ in Ayurvedic Medical science.
+Alochaka pitta, which resides in the eyes, is responsible for vision.
 Vitiation of this pitta causes vision problems.
-Excess use of the eyes increases vata which then weakens the structures in the eyes.
-Because of causes like lack of proper diet, excessive exposure to sharp lights, excessive exposure to heat, and continuous gazing at small objects alochaka pitta and dhatus (tissues) in eyes get rearranged and do not receive proper nourishment and therefore fail to perform their functions properly.
-Improper food, hampered digestion, etc. may produce toxins that can block the channels and cause malnourishment of optic tissues.
-In most cases reducing the aggravated pita clears the condition if the disease is deep-seated then the nourishment of the tissue is also needed.
+Excess use of the eyes increases vata, which then weakens the structures in the eyes.
+Because of causes like lack of proper diet, excessive exposure to sharp lights, excessive exposure to heat, and continuous gazing at small objects, alochaka pitta and dhatus (tissues) in the eyes get rearranged and do not receive proper nourishment and therefore fail to perform their functions properly.
+Improper food, hampered digestion, etc., may produce toxins that can block the channels and cause malnourishment of optic tissues.
+In most cases, reducing the aggravated pitta clears the condition.
+If the disease is deep-seated, then the nourishment of the tissue is also needed.

 Ayurvedic herbal remedies help to improve eye health and may help to control myopia and other vision issues:-